Kristina May

 They advanced to the round of 16 until they were eliminated, finishing in a tie for ninth place.

 Life and career

 Valjas was born on 2 June 1987 to parents who both played varsity volleyball in university.
 Growing up, she competed in mountain biking and cross-country skiing.
 She is the older sister of skier Len Väljas.
 Like her parents, she played university volleyball for the Toronto Varsity Blues, before transitioning to beach volleyball, where in 2010 she became part of the national team.
 Valjas formed a double with Jamie Broder in 2011, and went on to win NORCECA continental titles in 2013 and 2015.

 In April 2015, Valjas and Broder won an FIVB World Tour medal, becoming the first Canadian female athletes to do so.

 In October 2016, she married John May, and adopted his surname.
+They have three sons.
 In 2017, May started a new team with Taylor Pischke.